cchabanois/mesfavoris/README.md

 ![Alt text](/docs/connectToGdriveIcon.png?raw=true "GDrive Icon")

-The first time your click on it, this will open your browser and start the OAuth flow
+The first time your click on it, this will open your browser and start the OAuth flow.

+> Note : currently, you cannot connect to multiple accounts.
+However, you can share bookmarks between accounts.
+You can also delete your current credentials if you selected the wrong account during authentication (Preferences/Mes Favoris/GDrive : delete credentials).

 ## License
 Licensed under the [EPL License](http://www.eclipse.org/legal/epl-v10.html).